amm-ds/llamaindex_query_engine_agent/README.md

 ## 🚀 Introduction

 Welcome to the LlamaIndex Query Engine Agent!
 This project showcases a powerful and flexible framework that leverages LlamaIndex and large language models (LLMs) to create a versatile question-answering system.
-While our example implementation focuses on the fictional NeoGadget X1 product, the underlying architecture is designed to be easily adaptable to various domains and data sources.
+While this example implementation focuses on the fictional NeoGadget X1 product, the underlying architecture is designed to be easily adaptable to various domains and data sources.

 The agent demonstrates the capability to handle complex queries, interact with multiple data formats (including structured and unstructured data), and provide accurate, context-aware responses.
 The modular design allows for seamless integration of new data sources, making it an ideal starting point for building sophisticated AI-powered information retrieval systems across diverse industries and use cases.